-- NY Rule 1.1: Attorneys must provide competent legal representation.
-However, Enright's failure to ensure that SEC proceedings followed due process standards suggests a lack of professional competence. - NY Rule 3.3(a)(1): The duty of candor toward the tribunal requires that all factual representations made in pleadings are accurate and prohibits a lawyer from knowingly endorsing false statements of fact or law.
-It is alleged that Enright knowingly or recklessly endorsed false statements in the complaint, such as VeADIR's non-existence and false claims about the Kraken account ownership, misappropriation and dissipation of assets without ensuring correction.
-Enright knowingly failed to ensure that the factual assertions about VeADIR's operability and Kraken account ownership were correct, he violated his duty to maintain integrity before the court.

-- NY Rule 4.1 Truthfulness in Communications: obligates lawyers to be truthful in all statements made to others.
-By endorsing the misrepresentation of the ownership of the Kraken account, Enright not only misled the tribunal but also the broader public and investors, thereby compromising his credibility and the integrity of the proceedings. - NY Rule 8.4(b), Misconduct (Illegal or Criminal Conduct that Reflects on Fitness to Practice Law): Broader Implications of Misrepresentation: engaging in conduct that involves fraud or deceit, even if it is part of a larger regulatory strategy, reflects negatively on a lawyer's fitness to practice.
+- NY Rule 1.1: Attorneys must provide competent legal representation however, Suthammanont's failure to ensure that SEC proceedings followed due process standards suggests a lack of professional competence. - NY Rule 3.3(a)(1): The duty of candor toward the tribunal requires that all factual representations made in pleadings are accurate and prohibits a lawyer from knowingly endorsing false statements of fact or law.
+It is alleged that Suthammanont knowingly or recklessly endorsed false statements in the complaint, such as VeADIR's non-existence and false claims about the Kraken account ownership, misappropriation and dissipation of assets without ensuring correction.
+Suthammanont knowingly failed to ensure that the factual assertions about VeADIR's operability and Kraken account ownership were correct, he violated his duty to maintain integrity before the court. - NY Rule 4.1 Truthfulness in Communications: obligates lawyers to be truthful in all statements made to others.
+By misrepresenting the operability of the VeADIR platform and ownership of the Kraken account, Suthammanont not only misled the tribunal but also the broader public and investors, thereby compromising his credibility and the integrity of the proceedings. - NY Rule 8.4(b), Misconduct (Illegal or Criminal Conduct that Reflects on Fitness to Practice Law): Broader Implications of Misrepresentation: engaging in conduct that involves fraud or deceit, even if it is part of a larger regulatory strategy, reflects negatively on a lawyer's fitness to practice.
 In this situation, endorsing or failing to correct demonstrably false statements regarding platform operability, account ownership and misappropriation and dissipation of assets constitutes a significant ethical lapse.
-The false claim about the Kraken account ownership undermines the factual foundation of the regulatory action and damages the trust required for proper legal advocacy.
-If the false statements were part of a broader fraudulent scheme, Enright's participation would constitute a serious ethical breach. - NY Rule 8.4(c): Under this rule, a lawyer must refrain from engaging in conduct involving dishonesty or misrepresentation.
+The false claim about the Kraken account ownership undermines the factual foundation of

+- the regulatory action and damages the trust required for proper legal advocacy.
+If the false statements were part of a broader fraudulent scheme, Suthammanont's participation would constitute a serious ethical breach. - NY Rule 8.4(c): Under this rule, a lawyer must refrain from engaging in conduct involving dishonesty or misrepresentation.
 Endorsing false representations, knowingly or recklessly, can be seen as a deliberate attempt to deceive the court or the public.
-Enright's supervisory role in these SEC enforcement proceedings involved false and misleading representations.

-Records indicate that he may have been directly responsible or at the very least been aware of false and misleading statements submitted in court filings yet failed to correct them or have them corrected.

-18 U.S.C. § 1001: Falsifying material facts in federal proceedings implicates Enright's supervisory endorsement of unverified claims.
+Suthammanont's direct involvement as lead investigator and litigator of these SEC enforcement proceedings involved false and misleading representations.
+Records indicate that he may have been directly responsible or at the very least been aware of false and misleading statements submitted in court filings, yet failed to correct them or have them corrected. - 18 U.S.C. § 1001: Falsifying material facts in federal proceedings implicates Suthammanont's endorsement of unverified claims.
 If he knowingly made or allowed false statements to be submitted to federal courts, this could constitute a violation of federal law.
 The SEC's reliance on potentially false and misleading declarations warrants further investigation.